SkyKuker/---/FAQs.md

 If you are better at writing in Greek - then remember that not all Ukrainian-specific letters are present on the layout (letters "б" (b), "ґ" (g), "д" (d), "и" (y, like in "myth" but harder), and hushing).
 In that case it's required to transliterate the four first letters as "μπ", "γκ", "ντ", "υ" (for [i] please use "η", leaving "ι" for "й"). "Ї" (ji) you can write as "ϊ".
 According to [this](https://www.youtube.com/watch?v=dswd3rTpf7M) video there are no hushings in greek, so you'll have to simulate them using less hushing sounds (i.e. [sh] becomes [s]) <br>
 But when you're the most tailored towards writing using Hiragana or Katakana - then you too need to remember about missing [и] (y↑), [l], [kh] (or [h], if using acad. transliteration) sounds, and raw consonants (except [n]). "И" (y↑) we'll give the value of "えぃ\エィ", "l" (raw) will always go through "る\ル" (exception: "l" going right after "r", we write as "ゔ"), "kh\h" (raw) will become "ほ\ホ", because of "ふ\フ" representing the [f] sound. <br>
-For example, word "Горло" (Horlo, Throat) becomes "ほるを", "ホルヲ"
+For example, word "Горло" (Horlo, Throat) becomes "ほるを", "ホルヲ" If you are more attracted to writing in Hangeul - you should remember about converting sounds in some special cases.
+Like a "ㅅ", which is normally read [s], but before vowels and diphtongs it's read [sh], as in here "시 [shi]".
+Also, there's no sounds like [v], [zh], [z], [f], [kh], [c], which you can assign to "봐" (literally "bw~a") "ㅈ" "ㅅ or ㅈ" (ㅅ before non-iotated vowels, ㅈ before iotated vowels) "ㅍ" "읗흐" "ㅈ або ㅉ".
+You can barely assign the [и] (y↑) to "으".
+I take the Koncevich system as a starting point, adapted to Ukrainian ("и" (i) turns to "і" (i), and "ы" (y↑) - into "и" (y↑) etc). <br>

+Q: Isn't pinyin just latin with extra steps? <br>
+A: Nope.
+Latin is simplified, while pinyin can't be THAT simplified.
+For example: you can't write 'sho' using pinyin, but you can using latin.
+In pinyin, you must write 'shao', 'shuo', or 'shou'.
+Also, standard latin doesn't use tone marks, but pinyin does.
+So, I do support neutral characters as in latin, but for backwards compatibility, you shall use tone marks.
+I support both 1234 and " ̄", "´" "ˇ" "`".

 Q: Listen, I've had enough of your tortures.
 Do you provide your own transliteration systems? <br>
 A: Not at the time.
 Excuse me.

 Q: How do I know your project is authentic & genuine? <br>
 A: It's in Ukrainian, making difficult finding anything like one even in the Big Internet.
 Indeed, people developed "Misheards" even before my & your birth.
 Moreover, they tried to copy texts of foreign songs & translating them to their manner & language.
-But I, especially when nobody helps me, consider myself a pioneer on Github, writing subtitles to whole videos, who does `d`at kind of stuff, not like "Poslyshalosj", where are 4 authors, gluing pieces of different videos & who are on Youtube. <br>
+But I, especially when nobody helps me, consider myself a pioneer on Github, writing subtitles to whole videos, who does `d`at kind of stuff, unlike "Poslyshalosj", where are 4 authors, gluing pieces of different videos & who are on Youtube. <br>
-With regard to genuinity - you've already seen that I borrow some of the ideas from Parent.
+With regard to genuinity - you've already seen that I borrow some of the ideas from the Parent.
 Which are not borrowings - are mine.

-Q: I understood all, but I still have questions, which are (not) related to project.
+Q: I understood all, but I still have questions, which are (not) related to project, but not covered here.
 Where can I ask? <br>
 A: Pm me.
 It's a project page, not question one.